No products in the cart.

-CA General: This program is tentatively approved for 6.0 units of general CLE in California.
+CA General: This program is approved for 7.0 units of general CLE in California.

-CA Certified Legal Specialist: This program is tentatively approved for 6.0 units of Certified Legal Specialist CLE in California in Appellate Law until September 11, 2021.
+CA Certified Legal Specialist: This program is approved for 7.0 units of Certified Legal Specialist CLE in California in Appellate Law until September 11, 2021.

 This program is approved for CLE in the states listed above.
 Upon request, Pincus Pro Ed will provide any information an attorney needs to support their application for CLE approval in other states other than what is listed above.